 (Joel Pett via GoComics.com)

-What else is on the agenda for the evening?
+What’s on the agenda for the start of another week?